-In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-09, "Revenue from Contracts with Customers", which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
+In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-09, "Revenue from Contracts with Customers," which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The standard also calls for additional disclosures around the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
 The ASU will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
-The new standard becomes effective for us on January 1, 2018.
+The new standard becomes effective for the Company on January 1, 2018.
 The Company has performed a preliminary review of ASU 2014-09 and does not expect the adoption of ASU 2014-09 to have a material impact on its revenues and management fees from company clinics or franchise royalty revenues, which are based on a percent of sales.
-We expect the adoption of Topic 606 to impact our accounting for initial franchise fees and regional developer fees upon the opening of a franchised clinic when we have performed all of our material obligations and initial services under the respective agreements.
-Upon the adoption of Topic 606, we expect to recognize the revenue related to initial franchise fees and regional developer fees over the term of the related franchise agreement or regional developer agreement.
-We are in the process of implementing this standard, and we have drafted certain accounting policies.
-We will be finalizing accounting policies, selecting our transition method, quantifying the impact of adopting this standard, and designing internal controls during the second half of the year ending December 31, 2017.
-We are currently unable to estimate the impact on our consolidated financial statements.
+The Company expects the adoption of Topic 606 to impact its accounting for initial franchise fees and regional developer fees upon the opening of a franchised clinic when the Company has performed all of its material obligations and initial services under the respective agreements.
+Upon the adoption of Topic 606, the Company expects to recognize the revenue related to initial franchise fees and regional developer fees over the term of the related franchise agreement or regional developer agreement.
+The Company is in the process of implementing this standard and has drafted certain accounting policies.
+The Company will be finalizing accounting policies, selecting its transition method, quantifying the impact of adopting this standard, and designing internal controls during the fourth quarter of the year ending December 31, 2017.
+The Company is currently unable to estimate the impact on its consolidated financial statements.

 In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)."
-The ASU requires that substantially all operating leases be recognized as assets and liabilities on the Company's balance sheet, which is a significant departure from the current standard, which classifies operating leases as off balance sheet transactions and accounts for only the current year operating lease expense in the statement of operations.
+The ASU requires that substantially all operating leases be recognized as assets and liabilities on the Company's balance sheet, which is a significant departure from the current standard, which classifies operating leases as off-balance sheet transactions and accounts for only the current year operating lease expense in the statement of operations.
 The right to use the leased property is to be capitalized as an asset and the expected lease payments over the life of the lease will be accounted for as a liability.
 The effective date is for fiscal years beginning after December 31, 2018.
 While the Company has not yet quantified the impact that this standard will have on its financial statements, it will result in a significant increase in the assets and liabilities reflected on the Company's balance sheet and in the interest expense and depreciation and amortization expense reflected in its statement of operations, while reducing the amount of rent expense.
 This could potentially decrease the Company's reported net income.